-Social sciences data producers should provide thorough documentation about the data themselves, the research context, methods used to collect, store, and treat data, and quality-assurance steps taken.
+Social science data producers should provide thorough documentation about the data themselves, the research context, methods used to collect, store, and treat data, and quality-assurance steps taken.
 Consider the needs of the future data user when developing and creating documentation.
 The documentation serves multiple purposes, supporting reproducibility, linkage, quality checking, understandability and transparency of the collection and storage process.

-Social sciences researchers should be aware of metadata standards used in the social sciences and deposit data into repositories using Data Documentation Initiative (DDI), the Dublin Core Metadata Initiative (DCMI) Scheme, QuDEx, ISO 19115, and SDMX.
+Social science researchers should be aware of metadata standards used in the social sciences and deposit data into repositories using Data Documentation Initiative (DDI) (in FAIRsharing), the Dublin Core Metadata Initiative (DCMI) Scheme (in FAIRsharing), QuDEx (in FAIRsharing), ISO 19115 (in FAIRsharing), and SDMX (in FAIRsharing).

-Social sciences researchers should be aware of controlled vocabularies and ontologies for the social sciences including Humanities and Social Science Electronic Thesaurus (HASSET), the European Language Social Science Thesaurus (ELSST) which is multilingual, the CESSDA Vocabulary for describing data elements (e.g. analysis unit, data type, mode of collection, etc.), and the DDI set of controlled vocabularies.
+Social science researchers should be aware of controlled vocabularies and ontologies for the social sciences including Humanities and Social Science Electronic Thesaurus (HASSET) (in FAIRsharing), the European Language Social Science Thesaurus (ELSST) (in FAIRsharing) which is multilingual, the CESSDA Vocabulary (in FAIRsharing) for describing data elements (e.g. analysis unit, data type, mode of collection, etc.), and the DDI set of controlled vocabularies (in FAIRsharing).

-Documentation for data elements (e.g. geography, time period, demographics) that are useful for linking to other sources of data around COVID-19 should allow full understanding of context, method, and limitations).
+Documentation for data elements (e.g., geography, time period, demographics) that are useful for linking to other sources of data around COVID-19 should allow full understanding of context, method, and limitations).